mgibbon2/mgibbon2/README.md

 As a vital member of a Scrum team, I actively contributed to the iterative development of a Django-based CRUD web application for market/product display.
 Integration of the Google Maps API enhanced user experience, and my proficiency in Git ensured a smooth collaborative process with efficient branching and pull requests.
 Rigorous testing and coverage tools were implemented to guarantee code reliability in future iterations.
 ## operating-systems (C Programming, Makefile Script)
+The code for projects 2 and 3 is not yet imported
 - Implementing Custom Datastructures
 - Kernel Level Threading
 - Makefile Script